Alvaro Lopez Ortega / 2026-04-10 Briefing

 git from is a lightweight tool that allows users to selectively pull specific files or directories from Git repositories without the need for a central registry or complex manifests.
 It utilizes a .gitfrom configuration and a --perform hook to manage distribution rules and post-copy setup tasks, offering an efficient alternative to traditional package managers for simple file-distribution needs.

-Eli Bendersky has announced the general availability of watgo, a zero-dependency WebAssembly toolkit written in pure Go.
-The tool provides a CLI and API for parsing, validating, and encoding or decoding WASM binaries using a semantic representation called wasmir.
+Watgo is a new, zero-dependency WebAssembly toolkit written in pure Go that provides a CLI and API for parsing, validating, encoding, and decoding WASM binaries.
+Utilizing a semantic representation called wasmir, the toolkit serves as a Go-native alternative to existing tools such as wabt and wasm-tools.

 Favorite programmer website?